-If you have good administration skills, You can offer your services as an online personal assistant.
+If you have good administration skills and can deliver good customer service, you can offer your services as an online personal assistant.

 It is a wide spectrum of possibilities.
 If you are ready to take on tasks such as data entry, bookkeeping or email management, this could be an opportunity for you.